 Simple things such as oil changes, tune-ups, replacing your air filter, and even checking your tire pressure can add years to the life of your vehicle.
 They can also help you to avoid costly repairs down the road.
 Not taking two minutes to check the amount of anti-freeze you have can mean having to replace your radiator (or even engine) next month!

 Since I was known to have a lead foot back in my day, let me add these in as well.
 Don’t speed, do drive at a consistent pace, and don’t idle for more than a minute or two.
 Once your car goes above 60 mph, it becomes extremely fuel inefficient and will cause you to fill up your tank much more often.
 This is also true for people who constantly speed up and slow down (tailgating for instance).
+For more extreme ways to save money on fuel costs, you may want to research what is hypermiling.

 There are plenty of other things that you can do to help cut your auto costs, however these should have a large impact rather quickly.